ghas-lab-templates/exercises/module-3.md

 #### Steps

-Earlier, we chose not to apply our security configuration to the `mono` repository.
-Now, we will create a custom CodeQL workflow that scans only the relevant directories in the monorepo.
-This will help us understand how to efficiently manage code scanning in large repositories.

 1. Navigate to the `Settings` tab of the `mono` repository.
 2. In the left sidebar, select `Advanced Security`.
 3. Under `Code scanning` for the repository `Switch to advanced`